A Probabilistic Framework for Modular Continual Learning: Scalable Perceptual Transfer and Few-shot Transfer

-To complete the model, we need only define a prior $p(m^i)$ over pre-trained modules and a model of the input distribution $p(\bh^{i-1} | m^{i})$ for each pre-trained module.
-First, for the prior, we want to give preference to modules which had higher accuracy on the earlier problems that they were trained on.
-To do this, we choose $p(m^i)$ to be proportional to the softmax of the training accuracy of the full module network, when the module was first introduced.
-For more details, see Appendix \ref{app:pt_prior}.

-Second, to approximate the training input distribution $p(\bh^{i-1} | m^i)$, we choose a low-rank Gaussian distribution.
-To estimate its parameters, on the earlier problem where $m^i$ was trained, the inputs to the module on the training set are a set of activations $\bh^{i-1}_1 \ldots \bh^{i-1}_N \in \mathbb{R}^v$.
-We use a random projection ~\citep{johnson1984extensions} to reduce each sample's dimensionality to $k \ll v$.
-Then, we approximate the distribution in the low-dimensional space by a multivariate Gaussian, by computing the sample mean and covariance of the projected data samples.
+We consider that a pre-trained module's competence can be measured by the accuracy it achieved on the problem it was originally trained to solve.
+Accordingly, our prior $p(m^i)$ uses softmax to order modules by their original accuracy (see Appendix \ref{app:pt_prior}).
+To approximate the training input distribution $p(\bh^{i-1} | m^i)$ of $m^i$, we first choose a low-rank Gaussian distribution.
+We estimate its parameters using the set of hidden activations $\bh^{i-1}_1 \ldots \bh^{i-1}_N \in \mathbb{R}^v$ that were provided as inputs to $m^i$ during its training.
+We use a random projection ~\citep{johnson1984extensions} to reduce each hidden activation's dimensionality to $k \ll v$.
+Next, we approximate the distribution in the low-dimensional space by a multivariate Gaussian, by computing the sample mean and covariance of the projected data samples.
 This greatly reduces the number of parameters required to approximate the resulting distribution from $v + v^2$ to $k + k^2$.
-Surprisingly, our ablation experiments, presented in Appendix \ref{app:pt_ablations}, suggest that using a Gaussian approximation over randomly projected inputs is also more reliable than using a Gaussian approximation over the original inputs.
+Surprisingly, our ablation experiments (Appendix \ref{app:pt_ablations}) suggest that this approximation also leads to a more reliable search algorithm.

-Our overall algorithm (\autoref{alg:pt-strategy}) uses a greedy search to find a PT path of prefix-length $\ell \in \{1\ldots L\}$ with the highest posterior probability $p(m_1 \ldots m_\ell \,|\, \Xtr)$.
+\textbf{Search Strategy and Scalablity.} Our overall algorithm (\autoref{alg:pt-strategy}) uses a greedy search to find a PT path of prefix-length $\ell \in \{1\ldots L\}$ with the highest posterior probability $p(m_1 \ldots m_\ell \,|\, \Xtr)$.
 At each iteration $\ell$, the algorithm extends the current prefix with a library module $m_\ell \in \mathcal{L}^\ell$ which leads to the highest posterior probability.
-This loop leads to one path of each prefix-length $\ell \in \{1\ldots L\}$, and we return the single path with best validation performance.
+This leads to evaluating one path for each prefix-length $\ell \in \{1\ldots L\}$, and we return the single path with best validation performance.
 Importantly, our greedy search strategy scales well in the number of problems: it trains $L$ networks each of which contains $L$ modules, so the training requirements are constant in the size of the library.